 Smith & Wollensky is located in South Pointe Park and is known for its steak and dining with a water view.
 But we chose La Locanda Italian restaurant for dinner.
 We love dining outdoors wherever we go, no matter how hot it is.
 This small, rustic eatery met all our expectations for the South Beach vibe and food.
 The "vegetali" pizza was the real Italian deal right out of the brick oven.
 For South Beach, the prices are reasonable, but check your bill for any automatic gratuity before you leave a cash tip.
 La Locanda Restaurant-Bar-Pizzeria is located at 419 Washington Avenue.

 Look Out!
 This Could Happen...

 As mentioned before, tips are often added automatically to your food and drink bill.
 Check your bill carefully to make sure it is correct.
-It has been reported that servers can add an extra drink or appetizer, but this did not happen to us.
+It has been reported that servers can add an extra drink or appetizer when you're not paying attention, but this did not happen to us.

 In South Beach, you may encounter club promoters handing out wristbands offering free entry or drinks.
 Unfortunately, this can be a scam as the clubs often have a cover charge.
 Buyer beware: if it seems to good to be true, it probably is.
 Check your bill before you leave to ensure it is correct, and for any added gratuities.